AI Deal Sourcing: How It Works in Practice

 Once you submit a search, the AI ingests data from multiple sources: public company databases, transaction records, news archives, corporate websites, SEC filings, and proprietary datasets built from prior searches.
 It's looking for behavioral and strategic patterns, the kind humans identify intuitively but can't scale.

-- Direct adjacency: Companies in adjacent verticals or markets who have acquired similar businesses.
+• Direct adjacency, including companies in adjacent verticals or markets that have acquired similar businesses

-- Firmographic fit: Size, ownership structure, and operational footprint that align with the target's profile.
+• Firmographic fit, such as size, ownership structure, and operational footprint aligned with the target

 Outputs: What You Get